vbresan/vbresan/README.md

 I invite you to explore the projects that are available on my GitHub profile.
 If you find them interesting or useful, don't hesitate to show your support or contribute to them.
 Your input is greatly appreciated.

+# Open sourced android apps:

+- [Healthy Battery Charging](https://github.com/vbresan/HealthyBatteryCharging) - Prolong the battery life of your android phone by keeping it charged between 40% and 80%
+- [Mindfulness Meditation](https://github.com/vbresan/MindfulnessMeditation/) - An android app for guided mindfulness meditation
+- [Weather Forecast USA](https://github.com/vbresan/WeatherForecastUSA) - 7-day forecast; weather watches, warnings and advisories for any location in US
+- [Euro konverter](https://github.com/vbresan/eurokonverter) - converting Croatian kunas into euros (and vice versa) at a fixed exchange rate

 # My personal blog:
 - [Viktor Brešan's Personal Blog](https://viktorbresan.blogspot.com/)